tcondit/PNNL/slide-outline.md

  * Dynamic data collection
   * TODO screenshot of plan
  * Reproducible infrastructure with states files

-* Stack Description
- * Here's a base stack with minimal security, and no failover/HA (AWS names)
-   * a private network (virtual public cloud)
-   * virtual machines (EC2 instances)
-   * publicly routeable IP address (elastic IP)
-    * if needed, instances may have public IP addresses
-   * firewall rules (security groups)
-   * subnets
-   * routes
-   * default gateway (internet gateway)
- * Between a default VPC and Terraform, we'll get most of this "for free"

 * The big deal about Terraform